matei-tm/sample-local-development-with-azure-service-bus-and-azure-functions/README.md

 # Description

 The current repo serves as a playground to demonstrate how to switch an Azure Service Bus to RabbitMq in the context of an Azure Function and local development environment.
+It is trying to solve the lack of a local emulator for Azure Service Bus.
+The issue is mentioned by Jimmy Bogard in this [article](https://jimmybogard.com/local-development-with-azure-service-bus/).
+It provides a local, completly isolated dev environment for Azure Functions inside local Kubernetes infrastructure.

 The proposed solution is using:
 - a Kubernetes in Docker infrastructure
 - KEDA for event driven scaling of Azure Functions instances